glic3rinu/glic3rinu.github.io/pages/lessons-learned-communitylab.md

 ---

 <p class="message" style="text-align:center">
-    These are some interesting thoughts compiled after my first experiment on
+    These are some <em>interesting</em> thoughts compiled after my first experiment on
     <a href="http://community-lab.net/">Community Lab</a> testbed, a project of which I am a former developer.
 </p>